1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

-You need to determine who is sending you such a message...
-Is it a company that you know, are they writing to you from Switzerland or France, in French, etc.? or conversely, is it an e-mail in English coming from abroad (USA, United Kingdom, Jamaica, Asia, etc.)?
-You must also determine what the status of your domain name is, or where it currently resides (to do so, begin by performing a whois sur www.who.is).
+- You need to determine who is sending you such a message...
+Is it a company that you know, which is writing to you from Switzerland or France, in French, etc. or conversely, is it an e-mail in English coming from abroad (USA, United Kingdom, Jamaica, Asia, etc.)?
+You must also determine what the status of your domain name is and where it currently resides (to do so, begin by performing a whois on www.infomaniak.com/who.is, for example).

-Above all, do not follow up such e-mails: move them to your trash folder to avoid paying astronomical fees unnecessarily.
+- Above all, do not follow up such e-mails: move them immediately to your trash folder to avoid paying astronomical fees unnecessarily.